cherrypy/cherrypy/sphinx/source/extend.rst

 ^^^^^^^

-Plugins, simply put, are entities that play with the bus, either by publishing or subscirbing to channels, usually both at the same time.
+Plugins, simply put, are entities that play with the bus, either by publishing or subscribing to channels, usually both at the same time.

 .. important::